 Heat lamp – Be sure you have one with a guard and a clamp.

 Step #2 Choose a location.

-Disclaimer: Heat lamps are a fire hazard so please use discretion when adding one to your brooder box.
-Take every precaution to ensure you have the lamp secure so it will not come in contact with the box or the bedding.
+Disclaimer: Please note that heat lamps are a fire hazard and, if not secured or installed properly, can be a fire hazard.
+Because of this, it is incredibly important to use discretion when adding one to your brooder box.
+Take every precaution possible to ensure you have the lamp secure, so it will not come in contact with the box or the bedding.

 Step #3 Set up your box.

-Place in a nice layer of wood shavings on the bottom.
+Next, add a layer of wood shavings to the bottom of the box.
 This will help to keep things clean for the ducklings and make it easier for you to keep things neat as well.

-Ninja Tip: HEADS UP!
+SLCG PRO TIP: HEADS UP!
 Using wood shavings is dusty, more than you might imagine.
-Maybe not as much with ducklings but with chicks the dust can be horrible.
+Maybe not as much with ducklings but with chicks, the dust can be horrible.
 So keep that in mind when choosing a location for your brooder box.
-You will have dust on the walls and any bare surface that is close by.
+You will have dust on the walls and any bare surface nearby.

 Step #4 Add the feed and water.

 I mentioned before that ducks are messy, and this is a step you will want to follow to help keep your brooder box neat and dry.